Albert Parsons: Socialist period (1874–1879)

 Steel engraving of Albert R. Parsons used as a frontis piece for his 1889 memoir.

-In Chicago, Parsons obtained a job as a typesetter for the Chicago Times.
+Upon arriving in Chicago, Parsons was hired as a typesetter for the Chicago Times.

-In 1874 Parsons became interested in the labor politics as a byproduct of grassroot efforts to force the Chicago Relief and Aid Society to account for millions of dollars of relief aid raised by the group on behalf of victims of the Great Chicago Fire of October 1871.
+In 1874, Parsons became interested in the labor politics as a byproduct of grassroot efforts to force the Chicago Relief and Aid Society to account for millions of dollars of relief aid raised by the group on behalf of victims of the Great Chicago Fire of October 1871.
 Commercial newspapers came to the aid of the Relief and Aid Society, denouncing its working-class critics as, among other things, "Communists" — a term given new currency after the rise and fall of the Paris Commune during the first half of 1871 — prompting Parsons to begin to study the essence of the charges.
 Parsons later recalled that this study had convinced him that "the complaints of the working people against the society were just and proper" and led him to draw parallels between the treatment of poor people in both the urban North and the Reconstruction South.
 "It satisfied me there was a great fundamental wrong at work in society and in existing social and industrial arrangements," he later declared.

-In 1875, Parsons left the Republican Party's orbit and joined the ephemeral Social-Democratic Party of North America (SDP).
+In 1875, Parsons left the Republican Party and joined the ephemeral Social-Democratic Party of North America (SDP).
 Parsons attended the 2nd Convention of the SDP, held in Philadelphia from July 4–6, 1875, and was one of the group's leading English-speaking members in Chicago, joined by another able speaker, George A. Schilling.

 As an interested observer, Parsons attended the final convention of the National Labor Union (NLU), held in Pittsburgh in April 1876.
 At this convention the dying NLU divided, with its radical wing exiting to establish the Workingmen's Party of the United States — a group that soon merged with the SDP to which Parsons belonged.
 This organization later renamed itself the Socialist Labor Party of America at its December 1877 convention in Newark, New Jersey, which Parsons attended as a delegate.
 Parsons was also elected as one of two Chicago delegates to the organization's 2nd national Convention, held in Allegheny City, Pennsylvania, at the end of 1879.

 Parsons was also involved with the Knights of Labor during its embryonic period.
 He joined the Knights of Labor, known then as "The Noble and Holy Order of the Knights of Labor," on July 4, 1876, after having been invited to speak at a mass meeting of workers.
 Parsons remained a member of the order until his death more than a decade later.
 Not long after joining the Knights of Labor, Parsons and his friend George Schilling co-founded the first Chicago order of the Knights, later dubbed the "Old 400".